 Exercisability.
-The Warrants are exercisable on the original issuance date and will expire on the fifth anniversary of the date of original issuance.
+The Warrants are exercisable on the original issuance date and will expire on the date that is five years after their original issuance.
 The Warrants will be exercisable, at the option of each holder, in whole or in part by delivering to us a duly executed exercise notice.
 In no event may the Warrants be net cash settled.